All you need to know about hosting a #play14 event

 • Whiteboard markers

-• Large paper roll for the marketplace
+• A large paper roll for the marketplace

 • Masking tape

-• Game material
+• Game materials

 • Poker chips